janielabad/gantt-chart/README.md

 # gantt-chart
-project management support with graph data structure
+Gantt chart for project management support represented as a directed acylic graph stored as an adjacency list.
+Also uses a linked list implementation of queue where each node has an array implementation of queue.

+Course project for Data Structures.